ucsb-cs56-webapps/ucsb-cs56-dogwalker/README.md

 # ucsb-cs56-dogwalker
 Dog walker/playdate matcher
-An app that helps connect dog owners with god walkers or other dog owners.
+An app that helps connect dog owners with dog walkers or other dog owners.